Apply for Membership

 Associate Membership for Non-Physicians

-For scientists conducting research in the field of thoracic surgery, physician assistants, perfusionists, nurses, nurse practitioners, practice administrators, data managers and other health care professionals who support and work directly with cardiothoracic surgeons.
+For scientists conducting research in the field of cardiothoracic surgery, physician assistants, perfusionists, nurses, nurse practitioners, practice administrators, data managers, and other health care professionals who support and work directly with cardiothoracic surgeons.

 For residents who are matched or enrolled in an ACGME-accredited cardiothoracic surgery education program; a program approved for thoracic surgery education by the American Osteopathic Board of Surgery; or a program approved for cardiothoracic surgery education by the Royal College of Surgeons of Canada; or their equivalency.
 Also, for an individual outside the United States and Canada enrolled in an accredited or otherwise-recognized thoracic surgery education program.

 For medical students and general surgery residents enrolled in an appropriately accredited or otherwise recognized medical school, or enrolled in a general surgery educational program accredited by the Accreditation Council for Graduate Medical Education.